Serbian Renewal Movement: 1995–1997

-The Democratic Movement of Serbia was formed in May 1992 as a political alliance made up primarily of SPO, New Democracy (ND), Democratic Party of Serbia (DSS).
-The political alliance however broke, and was dissolved in 1993.
 The SPO was part of the "Together" (Zajedno) coalition in the 1996 parliamentary election which received 23.8% of the popular vote, losing to the Socialist Party of Serbia (SPS).
 In 1997, Drašković ran twice for president but finished third in both elections.
 Its party won the third largest number of seats in that year's Serbian parliamentary elections.
 A dissident group inside the party abandoned the SPO and formed New Serbia (NS) in 1997.